helderlinhares/webflux-r2dbc-postgres-crud-api/README.md

 This is a simple example of a Reactive Project using Kotlin and Spring Webflux to create, edit, delete and find an item.

-This project also uses a PostgreSQL R2DBC Driver to connect Reactively on the Database.
+This project also uses a PostgreSQL R2DBC Driver to support Reactive connection on the Database.

 ### Technical Info